kgeorgiou/ctf-writeups/fbctf2019/osquery_game.md

    > E0604 03:02:22.856065 3858 challenge.cpp:516] You can only perform 1 action a day.

 2. Is it possible to move the 🐑 next to the 🐷 without taking a peek at the farm first?
    Nope.
-This took some time to put together, so it deserves a mention.
+This took some time to put together, so it deserves a mention:

 ```
 SELECT farm, action, src, dst, fmt FROM